Nada-Khafagy/optimization_project/README.md

 - make visualzation start from zero and sraet platooning from decsision point
 - choose what to do if no main line cars in solution (reject?)

+## problems with GA
+- checking feasability in cross over and mutation
+- you shoud swap the binary list and not the letters list

 ## code of conduct
 - please don't use 'i' or 'j' or one letter as names for variables
 - function names should be verbs and as descriptive as possible